VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Experiments

 \subsection{Results on Image-Text Matching}

-\textbf{Datasets.} We evaluate VL-NMS on one widely used ITM benchmark: Flickr30k~\cite{young2014image}.
-It consists of 31,000 images collected from Flickr, each associated with five human annotated captions.
-Following the split in~\cite{lee2018stacked}, we use 1,000 images for validation, 1,000 images for testing and the rest for training.
+\textbf{Datasets.} \cc{We evaluated VL-NMS on two widely used ITM benchmark: Flickr30K~\cite{young2014image} and MS-COCO~\cite{lin2014microsoft}.
+Flickr30K consists of 31,000 images collected from Flickr, each associated with five human-annotated captions.
+Following the split in~\cite{lee2018stacked}, we used 1,000 images for validation, 1,000 images for test, and the rest for training.
+MS-COCO contains 123,287 images, and each image contains five captions.
+We follow the split in~\cite{lee2018stacked} and use 113,287 images for training, 5,000 images for validation and another 5,000 images for testing.}

-\textbf{Evaluation Metrics.} Following~\cite{lee2018stacked}, we adopt Recall@K (R@K) to measure the performance of bidirectional retrieval, namely retrieving sentence with image query (sentence retrieval) and retrieving image with sentence query (image retrieval).
+\textbf{Evaluation Metrics.} Following~\cite{lee2018stacked}, we adopted Recall@K (R@K) to measure the performance of bidirectional retrieval, namely retrieving sentence with image query (sentence retrieval) and retrieving image with sentence query (image retrieval).
 R@K is defined as the fraction of queries for which the correct item is retrieved in the top-k scoring items.
 Also, to evaluate the overall retrieval performance, we report the R@Sum metric which is the sum of all R@K metrics as in~\cite{chen2020imram}.

-\textbf{Settings.} To train VL-NMS, we need bbox annotations for all critical objects mentioned by the text query.
-However, ITM datasets don't provide such instance level annotations.
-To address this issue, we explore two alternatives to apply VL-NMS on ITM task: \textit{1) By using extra annotations (VL-NMS-GT):} We borrow bbox annotations from Flickr30k Entities, which is a phrase grounding dataset built upon Flickr30k, as golden ground-truth for critical objects.
-This can serve as the performance upper bound for VL-NMS on ITM task. \textit{2) By means of transfer learning (VL-NMS-Transfer):} Given image-sentence pairs from ITM dataset, we directly use a VL-NMS model trained on REG dataset to generate proposals at the first stage.
-Specifically, we choose RefCOCOg as source dataset as it contains longer expressions which is closer to the captions in Flickr30k.
-We make this attempt in the belief that the fine-grained correspondence between image regions and text words learned by VL-NMS is fundamental and hence transferable.
-We experiment with using different number of proposals at the second stage, namely 36 proposals per image which is the default case in baseline methods and 10 proposals per image which is faster and requires less memory.
+\textbf{Settings.} \cc{To train VL-NMS, we need bbox annotations for all critical objects mentioned by the text query.
+However, ITM datasets don't provide such instance-level annotations.
+To address this issue, we explored two alternatives: \textit{1) By using extra annotations (VL-NMS (GT)):} For Flickr30K, we borrowed bbox annotations from Flickr30K Entities, which is a phrase grounding dataset built upon Flickr30K, as golden ground-truth for critical objects.
+For MS-COCO, we used the annotations for object detection to find caption-related objects.
+This can serve as the performance upper bound for VL-NMS on ITM task. \textit{2) By means of transfer learning (VL-NMS (Transfer)):} Given image-sentence pairs from the ITM dataset, we directly used a VL-NMS model trained on the REG dataset to generate proposals at the first stage.
+Specifically, we chose RefCOCOg as the source dataset as it contains longer expressions which is closer to the captions in Flickr30K and MS-COCO.
+We made this attempt in the belief that the fine-grained correspondence between image regions and text words learned by VL-NMS is fundamental and hence transferable.
+We experimented with using 10 proposals at the second stage, for reducing computation time and memory usage during inference.}